https://www.georgialegalreport.com/files/2018/12/Screen-Shot-2018-12-12-at-11.26.28-PM-300x244.png

 Continue reading →

-Could this Statesboro apartment shooting have been prevented, and are justice and compensation available to the victim?
+Could this tragic Columbus apartment shooting have been prevented are justice and compensation available to Derrick Scott’s family?

-Was negligent security a factor in this senseless Statesboro apartment shooting?
-Read Our Legal Take below to find out if the victim may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in this Columbus apartment shooting?
+Read Our Legal Take below to find out if Mr. Scott’s family may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take

-• What security measures, such as gated entry, monitored surveillance cameras, and security patrols, were in place to deter crime and protect the victim at the time of the shooting?
+• Have there been prior incidents of violence on or near property?
+What security measures, such as gated entry, fencing, bright lighting, monitored surveillance cameras, and visible security patrols, were in place to deter crime and protect Mr. Scott at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owners failed to provide adequate security, the victim may seek justice and elect to pursue legal claims for his injuries.
+Should the facts of this matter reveal that the apartment complex owner or management company failed to provide adequate security, Derrick Scott’s family may seek justice and elect to pursue legal claims for his wrongful death.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.